-This entry was posted on 5/1/2010 7:00 AM and is filed under DVD Reviews.
+Ē5 This entry was posted on 5/1/2010 7:00 AM and is filed under DVD

-We live in tawdry times, when news of Starlet X's latest underwear malfunction makes its way to the splashy top "folds" of the Huffington Post or CNN's web site.
+We live in tawdry times, when news of Starlet X's latest underwear or CNN's web site.
 In that context, perhaps it's no surprise, the DVD bow of Final 24, a Canadian-mounted project billed as a compelling hybrid drama/documentary series that unlocks "the hidden secrets, psychological flaws and events that resulted in the tragic deaths of global icons."
 Slick, well-produced and more than a bit morbid, these DVDs - both individually and in aggregate - offer up a tabloid-style re-visitation of the last single day in the lives of its subjects, complemented by talking head interviews that range from dubious merit to surprisingly candid and revelatory.

-One of the series' debut entries focuses on Nicole Brown Simpson, the ex-wife of murdering-hack-golfer football legend O.J.
+One of the series' debut entries focuses on Nicole Brown Simpson, the ex-wife of murdering hack-golfer football legend O.J.
 Simpson, so right off the bat one has to wonder a bit about the whole "global icon" thing.
-Still, the rest of its debut slate hews a bit more closely to its stated focus, including peeks at the untimely deaths of Gianni Versace, Janis Joplin and Keith Moon, an eclectic trio to be sure.
-(Entries on Sid Vicious, John Belushi, Anna Nicole Smith and David Koresh loom on the horizon for June, meanwhile, and River Phoenix, Marvin Gaye, Hunter S. Thompson, John Kennedy and Tupac Shakur are scheduled to get the same treatment later this fall.)
+Still, the rest of its debut slate hews a bit more closely to its stated focus, including peeks at the untimely deaths of in and on, an eclectic trio to be sure.
+(Entries on Sid Vicious, John Belushi, and David Koresh loom on the horizon for June, meanwhile, and River Phoenix, Marvin Gaye, Hunter S. Thompson, John Kennedy and Tupac Shakur are scheduled to get the same treatment later this fall.)